rowlandcoping/smokingbuns/TESTING.md

 - Footer sizing (part 2):
     - After discussions with my mentor I re-built the footer to stop the images scaling with the screen width to become outsized on larger desktop monitors.
 I achived this by setting fixed values for the image height and wrapping the container to the image.
 This was unfortunately not compatible with the previous fix.
 The solution I came upon was expanding the padding for the hover pseudo element until the background took up the desired amount of space.
 This is not a solution I'm particularly happy with but I think it may be the best one as long as the footer is built in Bootstrap.

+- Footer sizing (part 3):
+    - I made a final attempt to have consistancy with the hover image in the footer.
+I discovered the image wasn't centred in the anchor element which was causing the problwm, and solved it by settnig the anchor display property to flex and centering the content.
+This also meant I could consistently control the padding by setting a height and width for the anchor element, and it didn't break the layout.
+I am still unable to centre the anchor within the list element, but on substantial review I'm not sure that's possible with this site layout.

 ABOUT PAGE:

 - Images overflowing their containing elements: